finn-stainton/finn-stainton.github.io/docs/Knowledge-Notebook/Social-Professional/index.md

 ## SP/Analytical Tools

 Ethical theories and principles are the foundations of ethical analysis because they are the viewpoints from which guidance can be obtained along the pathway to a decision.
 Each theory emphasizes different points such as predicting the outcome and following one's duties to others in order to reach an ethically guided decision.
 However, in order for an ethical theory to be useful, the theory must be directed towards a common set of goals.
 Ethical principles are the common goals that each theory tries to achieve in order to be successful.
 These goals include beneficence, least harm, respect for autonomy, and justice.
-**Topics**:

 - Ethical argumentation
 - Ethical theories and decision-making
 - Moral assumptions and values

-**Learning Outcomes**:
+??? info "Learning Outcomes:"

 1. Evaluate stakeholder positions in a given situation.
 [Assessment]
 2. Analyze basic logical fallacies in an argument.
 [Assessment]
 3. Analyze an argument to identify premises and conclusion.
 [Assessment]
 4. Illustrate the use of example and analogy in ethical argument.
 [Usage]
 5. Evaluate ethical/social tradeoffs in technical decisions.
+[Assessment]

-[Assessment] SP/Professional Ethics
+## SP/Professional Ethics
-[2 Core-Tier1 hours, 2 Core-Tier2 hours]

 Computer ethics is a branch of practical philosophy that deals with how computing professionals should make decisions regarding professional and social conduct.
-There are three primary
-influences: 1) an individual's own personal code; 2) any informal code of ethical behavior existing in the work place; and 3) exposure to formal codes of ethics.
+There are three primary influences: 1) an individual's own personal code; 2) any informal code of ethical behavior existing in the work place; and 3) exposure to formal codes of ethics.
 See cross-referencing with the Information Assurance and Security (IAS) Knowledge Area.

-**Topics**:

 - Community values and the laws by which we live
 - The nature of professionalism including care, attention and discipline, fiduciary responsibility, and mentoring
 - Keeping up-to-date as a computing professional in terms of familiarity, tools, skills, legal and professional framework as well as the ability to self-assess and progress in the computing field
 - Professional certification, codes of ethics, conduct, and practice, such as the ACM/IEEE-CS, SE, AITP, IFIP and international societies (cross-reference IAS/Fundamental Concepts/ethical issues)
-- Accountability, responsibility and liability (e.g. software correctness, reliability and safety, as well as ethical confidentiality of cybersecurity professionals) [Core-Tier2]
+- Accountability, responsibility and liability (e.g. software correctness, reliability and safety, as well as ethical confidentiality of cybersecurity professionals)
 - The role of the computing professional in public policy
 - Maintaining awareness of consequences
 - Ethical dissent and whistle-blowing